SunmeetOberoi/AndroidProjects/README.md

 # Android Projects
-These are some of my projects developed using Android Studio
+These are some of my personal projects developed using Android Studio.